MrMohareri/NFS-Server-Configuration/README.md

-# NFS File Sharing on Ubuntu Server with LVM Storage Management
+# Setup NFS File Sharing on Linux Server with LVM Storage Management
 ## **Introduction**

 This Project Describe Deployment of Network File System **(NFS)** Server on Ubuntu Server with Storage Mangament by Logical Volum Manager **(LVM)**.

 ## **Prerequisites**

-Ubuntu Server 24.04.
+Debian-based or RHEL-based Linux Server.
 Root or sudo Access.
-Network Connection with Server and Clients. nfs-kernel-server and nfs-common and lvm2 packages.
+Network Connection with Server and Clients.

 ## **LVM Configuration**